 Restaurants in Korea open and close frequently, although if an establishment listed below has closed then another good option is likely to be found close by.
 Korean restaurants also usually serve only a few specialty dishes, so check with your party beforehand.
 Vegetarians, as elsewhere in Korea, should be mindful that there are limited options in Busan.

 Sister rice soup It is a restaurant that sells pork and rice soup, one of the must-eat foods in Busan.
 You can taste rice soup filled with pork at a low price of ₩9,000 here.
-And because it is located near Gwangalli, there is a characteristic that you can see the sea after eating.
+Because it is located near Gwangalli, there is a characteristic that allows you to see the sea after eating.

 Local specialties